Carolyn Parrish: Criticism of U.S. President George W. Bush

 Following the November U.S. election, she expressed shock at the re-election of George W. Bush.
 She said that "America is completely out of touch with the rest of the free world" and blamed this on collective "profound psychological damage" due to the September 11, 2001 attacks.
 She was also quoted as saying, "I wouldn't guess what's next on his agenda, but it's probably not peace and love."
 When Conservative Party members called on her to apologize for these remarks she said that such comments "are in the best traditions of free speech and independence of thought."
-These comments came just hours after Paul Martin warned his MPs in a private caucus meeting not to make incendiary comments in the wake of the U.S. election.
-Parrish explained that she wasn't at the meeting, but that even if she had been, it wouldn't have stopped her from speaking her mind.
+Earlier that day, Martin had told Liberal MPs in a closed caucus meeting to avoid provocative statements following the U.S. election.
+Parrish, who did not attend the meeting, said the advice would not have altered what she said.

-In October 2004, at the annual Parliamentary Press Gallery dinner in Ottawa, Martin joked about meeting with Bush and discussing the possibility of a manned mission to Mars.
+In October 2004, at the annual Parliamentary Press Gallery dinner in Ottawa, Martin joked about meeting with Bush and discussing the possibility of a crewed mission to Mars.
 "I thought to myself, wouldn't it be great if we could get a Canadian on board?
 If a Canadian could be sent tens of millions of miles into the dark void of space.
 And as we all as a nation watch on television and together say aloud, `Bon voyage, Carolyn Parrish!'"